Don’t miss the last posting dates before Christmas

 Time seems to pass very quickly at this time of year, with a host of preparations to do, from ordering festive food to buying and wrapping gifts - so it is all too easy to leave posting to the last minute!

-However, many people are making the effort to buy their cards early, and the Cards for Good Causes shop in the Ipswich Tourist Information Centre in St Stephen’s Church is already doing a brisk trade, selling cards on behalf of more than 50 charities including many locally-based good causes.
+However, many people made the effort to buy their cards early, and the Cards for Good Causes shop in the Ipswich Tourist Information Centre in St Stephen’s Church has been doing a brisk trade, selling cards on behalf of more than 50 charities including many locally-based good causes.

 What are the last recommended Christmas posting dates?